 Being a practitioner of the explosive arts, this one should come in handy.
 Shield grants me +5 bonus to AC, including against the triggering attack, and I take no damage from magic missile.
 This is going to be extra necessary if I can’t slip away from a given situation, which can definitely happen.
-Dungeons and Dragons is chaos.
+This game is chaos.

 I can be explosive without a bomb using Thunderwave, which deals 2d8 thunder damage and pushes enemies 10 feet away.
-Well, enemies and everything else within 5 feet of me.
+Well, enemies and everything else around me.
 Sometimes, I’ll need to clear some space.

 Now, we’re having fun.
 The whole idea behind Unseen Servant is to have a ghostly apparition appear to do chores and such.
 For me, this presents the perfect opportunity to send a magical, non-living entity to deliver special packages to otherwise hidden foes.
 The magic servant also is useful for exploring dangerous situations, something like a bomb-deactivating robot… except it’s the opposite.

-This spell allows me to take the Dash action on casting of the spell and every turn afterwards for one minute.
+This spell allows me to take the Dash action on casting of the spell and every turn afterwards for a few turns.
 Combined with my Nimble Escape ability, this spell is going to be hilarious.
 Good luck trapping me as I get a bonus action of Dash and Hide within the same turn.